frederic-perez/AmE-dictionary/data/dictionary.md

 __refugium__ _n_ :two::hammer:
 __refulgent__ _adj_ :two: Shining radiantly; resplendent. _Syn_ effulgent, radiant, beaming _Standing by the edge of the sea, they witnessed a refulgent sunset._
 __refunds__ _n_
-__refurbish__ _v_ :nine: /rih-FER-bish/ To refurbish something is to brighten or freshen it up, or to repair and make improvements to it. _The store refurbishes and sells computers that can often meet the needs of those who don’t need the latest technology._
+__refurbish__ _v_ :nine::m: /rih-FER-bish/ To refurbish something is to brighten or freshen it up, or to repair and make improvements to it. _The store refurbishes and sells computers that can often meet the needs of those who don’t need the latest technology._
 __refurbishment__ _n_ :three::hammer:
 __refuse<sup>1</sup>__ _v_ _Tim refused to worry about it._
 __refuse<sup>2</sup>__ _n_ :two: Items or material discarded or rejected as useless or worthless; trash or rubbish.